2023 Resident and Fellow Research Development Grant (RDG) Award

-In order to further our departmental mission of creating the future of Academic Emergency Medicine and enhance the research skills and success of emergency medicine residents and fellow, the Department is using philanthropic funds to continue the Resident and Fellow Research Development Grant award (RDG) for 2020.
+As part of our continuing departmental mission to create the future of Academic Emergency Medicine and enhance the research skills and success of our EM residents and fellows, the Department is pleased to announce that the Research Development Grant (RDG) program continues in 2023!

-A broad range of research efforts can be supported, including but not limited to: disease pathophysiology, clinical care, operations, health policy, and education.
+The one-year award supports up to $10,000 of direct costs per project.
+Funds can be used for research personnel, materials, data analysis, etc. A broad range of research efforts can be supported, including but not limited to: disease pathophysiology, clinical care, operations, health policy, and education.
 Applicants must choose a qualified faculty mentor to guide their career development and research plan during the grant period.
-Grant recipients must describe a research development plan during the award year that includes mentor interactions, and may also include course modules, workshops, conferences, and other research training opportunities.
-Residents and fellow eligible for the RDG must be in good standing and previous research experience is not required.
+Fellows must be in good standing.
+Previous research experience is not required.